marcusoftnet/marcusoftnet.github.io/_posts/2015-05-10-waste-and-why-i-rather-talk-about-something-else.md

 > Value trumps flow, flow trumps waste reduction.

 Basically; if you can get flow (smooth adding of value) with some waste - go for it.
-Or if you can get value to your customers with an unsmooth flow, why not?
+Or if you can get value to your customers with an un-smooth flow, why not?

 It very much comes down to how much of the process you are taking into consideration, as I [wrote about before](https://www.marcusoft.net/2015/05/flow-wip-and-waste.html).
 No backlog might be great for _your flow_ in your part of the process.
 But how is that affecting the total process?
 Maybe a little buffer, in the form of a backlog in front of your steps, would mitigate risk (as [Dan wrote](https://twitter.com/tastapod/status/597019790373462016)) or be needed to be able to keep up with the demand from you.

-Much clearer expressed by Donald Reintersen himself, as response to my clumsy tweet-formulation and explanation above:
+Much clearer expressed by Donald Reinertsen himself, as response to my clumsy tweet-formulation and explanation above:

 > $100 of waste reduction, is worth more than $10 of flow improvement, or $1 of value improvement.
-IMO Trumping is dangerous nonquantitative way to conceptualize problem.
+IMO Trumping is dangerous non-quantitative way to conceptualize problem.
 It's question of tradeoffs.

 ## Wake me up here